-God’s covenant promise of salvation is His promise to save His elect people through faith in Christ and to be their God and friend forever (Eph.
-1:4-5).
 When God saves His elect by granting them repentance and faith in Christ, He enters into a covenant of friendship with them, promising to be their God and the God of their descendants (Gen. 17:7-11).
 This means God promises believing parents that they will have His elect among their descendants (Isaiah 59:21; Rom.
-9:27), and that if they bring them up for Him, He will circumcise their hearts so they repent and believe in Christ (Gen. 18:19; Prov.
-22:6).
-God commanded Abraham (an adult convert), and all the males of his household, including infants, to be circumcised, as a sign of God’s covenant promise to circumcise the hearts of His elect.
+9:27), and that if they bring up their children for Him, He will circumcise their hearts so they repent and believe in Christ (Gen. 18:19; Prov.
+22:6; Eph.
+6:1-4).
 “God will circumcise your heart and the heart of your descendants, to love the Lord your God with all your heart” (Deut.
 30:6).
-It was this covenant promise that distinguished the seed of believers as a “holy seed” (Ezra 9:2).
-In some cases, the hearts of God’s elect are regenerated in the womb, so they grow up loving the Lord (Psalm 22:10; Luke 1:15).

-In the OT, covenant children were circumcised in infancy (as a sign of membership in the old covenant church); afterwards they were instructed in the true religion; and upon profession of faith in the Lord became full members of the church and were admitted to the Passover.
-This same basic pattern continues in the NT: covenant children are baptized in infancy (as a sign of membership in the new covenant church); then afterwards are taught the Christian faith, and then, upon profession of faith in Christ, become full members of the church and are admitted to the Lord’s Supper (Communion).
+In the OT, covenant children were circumcised in infancy (a sign of membership in the old covenant church); afterwards were instructed in the true religion; and upon profession of faith in the Lord became full members of the congregation and were admitted to the Passover.
+This same basic pattern continues in the NT: covenant children are baptized in infancy (a sign of membership in the new covenant church); afterwards are taught the Christian faith, and then, upon profession of faith in Christ, become full members of the church and are admitted to the Lord’s Supper (Communion).
 This is why full membership is called communicant membership.